mrblasco/pgood/README.md

 Scripts by:
 	Andrea Blasco (ablasco@fas.harvard.edu)

-To compile paper & slides, use the following code in terminal
+To compile paper & slides, use the following
+`make` commands in terminal
 ```
 make
 make slides